PanagiotisCh00/covid-simulation/README.md

 # covid-simulation
-Covid simulation project/coursework i completed in University of Cyprus
+Covid simulation project, completed in University of Cyprus